jstoone/freelance-bill/readme.md

 # Freelance Bil

 ## About
 A small service that let's you create products ie. "ABCompany new adaptive website", which you can share a link and password to the payment form for the client whom then can make sure it's the correct task, fill in card details and get a reciept.
+The project is licensed under GNU GPL v2.

 ## Installation
 *Comming soon...*